oracle/oracle-db-appdev-monitoring/README.md

 - Provide ability to connect as SYSDBA or SYSOPER by setting DB_ROLE.
 - New default metric is added to report the type of database connected to (CDB or PDB).
 - New default metrics are added for cache hit ratios.
-- Deafult metrics updated to suppress spurious warnings in log.
+- Default metrics updated to suppress spurious warnings in log.
 - Wait class metric updated to use a better query.
 - The sample dashboard is updated to include new metrics.
 - Fixed a bug which prevented periodic freeing of memory.